Themekraft/All-in-One-Invite-Codes/readme.txt

 == Changelog ==

+= 1.0.3 beta – 08 Jul.
+2019
+* Set the invite code to active if created
+* Fixed some js issues.
+* Moved the js from the shortcode into the front js file
+* Added a new admin option pages for the tree view and statistics
+* Added new function to update the invite code after registration
+* fixed an issue with the avatar in the user statistics
+* Added the invite code as title
+* Merged functions and clean up the code
+* Fixed a issue with the invite code disable ajax

 = 1.0.2 beta – 26 Jun.
 2019
 * Fixed a validation issue in the invite codes validation on the server site